 RESTORING AN ENDANGERED RIVER

 The Conservancy conducted the first assessment of the Carmel River watershed in 2004-5, out of which came an Action Plan to restore the river and watershed.
-This Assessment and Action Plan were updated in 2015-16.
+This Action Plan is updated periodically, most recently in September of 2021.
+View the Action Plan here.

 Background: In March, 1999, the Carmel River was listed as one of North America’s 10 most endangered rivers of 1999 by the group American Rivers.
 The nomination was based upon threats to the river that include over-pumping, non-point source pollution, continued development in the floodplain, the proposed development of a new dam on the river, and the need for greater public awareness of issues affecting the river.
 The Carmel River is part of the South Central Steelhead Trout (SH), “Oncorhynchus mykiss” Evolutionary Significant Unit (ESU) and has historically supported a run of now federally listed steelhead.